 The spring of 2020 thrust almost every direction of education into a sudden switch from in-person instruction to distance learning.
-I use the term “distance learning” very lightly as what has been deemed “crisis learning” is not interchangeable with what is considered true distance learning.
+I use the term “distance learning” very lightly, as what has been deemed “crisis learning” is not interchangeable with true distance learning.

-A true model of distance learning has an extreme amount of planning, best practices, and specific execution.
+A true model of distance learning requires extensive planning, best practices, and specific execution.
 The spring 2020 model did not have any of these.

 In a model with truly no best practices, every teacher just tried to do the best they could with what they had at their disposal.